testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

 :white_check_mark:  **Do:** Use your real DB product, just store the data in a RAM folder to reduce IO and gain some performance boost.
-In Linux machine this can be done easily by mapping the data to the built-in tmpfs folder - This special folder's content is stored in memory without disc involvement.
-In Mac and Windows, one should generate a RAM folder using a script that can done once or automated.
+In Linux machine, this can be done quickly by mapping the data to the built-in tmpfs folder - This particular folder's content is stored in memory without disc involvement.
+In Mac and Windows, one should generate a RAM folder using a script that can be done once or automated.
 [We have conducted multiple performance benchmarks](https://github.com/testjavascript/nodejs-integration-tests-best-practices/issues/9#issuecomment-710674437) and found that this only slightly improves the performance - The other optimizations that were covered above already minimize the IO work and modern SSD discs are blazing fast.
-Some specific databases like Mongo comes with a built-in memory engine, this is additional option to consider.
+Some specific databases like Mongo comes with a built-in memory engine, this is an additional option to consider.

 <br/>

-👀 &nbsp; **Alternatives:** When configuring the DB for low-durability level (described in the bullet 'Optimize your real DB for testing, Don't fake it'), this step may be omitted ✅;
+👀 &nbsp; **Alternatives:** When configuring the DB for low-durability level (described in the bullet 'Optimize your real DB for testing, Don't fake it), this step may be omitted ✅;

 <br/>